 Educational Research Projects

-Student studies are those studies being undertaken primarily for the purpose of obtaining an educational qualification.
+Educational studies are those studies being undertaken primarily for the purpose of obtaining a qualification.
 Studies funded as part of wider grant funding where the main purpose is to undertake the specific research and the educational qualification is secondary do not come into this category.

 1. Sponsorship of Educational Projects